Author Guidelines

 5. ETHICAL CONSIDERATIONS

-Confidentiality of Data.
-The authors are responsible for following the protocols established by their respective hospital centers for accessing the patients' medical records in order to write an article for research / dissemination purposes to the community and, therefore, must declare compliance with this requirement.
+The authors are responsible for following the protocols established by their respective hospital centers for accessing the patient's medical records to write an article for research/dissemination purposes to the community and, therefore, must comply with this requirement.

-The author is also responsible for guaranteeing the patients' right to privacy, protecting their identity, both in the text of the article and in the images.
-No names, initials or numbers from hospital records (or any other type of data irrelevant to research that could identify the patient) may be used in the text or photographs, unless this information is essential for scientific purposes, which if applicable, may be included in the article, provided that the patient, or their parents or guardians, have given written informed consent for its publication.
-Authors are responsible for obtaining written informed consent from patients, authorizing the publication, reproduction and circulation of their information in paper format and on the publicly accessible Internet.
+The author is also responsible for guaranteeing the patients' right to privacy and protecting their identity, both in the text of the article and in the images.
+No names, initials, or numbers from hospital records (or any other type of data irrelevant to research that could identify the patient) may be used in the text or photographs unless this information is essential for scientific purposes, which, if applicable, may be included in the article, provided that the patient, or their parents or guardians, have given written informed consent for its publication.
+Authors are responsible for obtaining written informed consent from patients and authorizing the publication, reproduction, and circulation of their information in paper format and on the publicly accessible Internet.

 Obtaining permissions

-The authors' declaration must state that the content of the article is original and has not been previously published or submitted for consideration by any other publication, in whole or in part.
-Authors should be aware that not disclosing that the submitted material has been published in whole or in part is a serious violation of scientific ethics.
-Likewise, the authors who reproduce previously published material in their article (text, tables or figures) are responsible for obtaining the necessary permissions to reproduce this material in RPIA.
-Authors must obtain written authorization from the author and publisher who published this material and send a copy of it along with the article to the Journal.
+The authors' declaration must state that the article's content is original and has not been previously published or submitted for consideration by any other publication, in whole or in part.
+Authors should be aware that not disclosing that the submitted material has been published in whole or part violates scientific ethics.
+Likewise, the authors who reproduce previously published material in their article (text, tables, or figures) are responsible for obtaining the necessary permissions to reproduce this material in RPIA.
+Authors must obtain written authorization from the author and publisher who published this material and send a copy along with the article to the Journal.

 Redundant or duplicate publication